Cristian5tarellas/Wargames/Krypton/Level_2.md

 CAESARISEASY
 ```

-## Password level 3
+## Password for level 3:

 CAESARISEASY

 ## Extra:
-For this problem we can used the same script than in the previous level:
+For this problem we can used the same script than in the previous level localised in my github: [Kryton_01](https://github.com/Cristian5tarellas/Scripts/blob/main/Bash/krypton_01.sh)